 At that time I believed that it I move everything into work-sharing constructs that I could get better and more stable engine.

-#19 Updated by Radegast over 6 years ago
+#19 Updated by Radegast almost 7 years ago

 - Subject changed from Fix SMP support and exclude smp code by precompiler macro to Remove SMP code

 - Status changed from Feedback to In Progress